Many98/Pong_qt/README.md

 ### Future work:
 1. mouse control option with accelerating ball
+2. Build AI player on Pytorch C++ frontend
-2. Some levels
+3. Some levels
-3. Possibility to save settings and player's session
+4. Possibility to save settings and player's session